Savings and benefits rules

 Pension credit doesn’t have a top level limit, but you may receive a reduced amount if you have over £10,000 in your savings account or in capital.
 Basically, every £500 over the £10,000 pension credit savings limit is treated as earnings of £1 per week.
 This extra amount will be added to any other income you have, such as your pension, when working out your claim.

-Understanding savings limits for benefits: what is and isn’t included as savings?
+What is and isn’t included as savings?

 Knowing what is classed as savings or capital and what is disregarded goes beyond the number in your savings account.
 It’s also worth noting that when you’re looking to claim benefits with savings in the bank, your partner’s income and savings may also be considered if you live together.